2022 India–Pakistan heat wave: Severity and significance

-The heat wave broke records for temperature highs in Pakistan and India.
+The heat wave broke records for temperature highs in Pakistan and Bangladesh India.
 The wave has also received attention due to its length.

 Impacts

+Death Toll

+Estimates have the death toll of the heatwave at around 90 across India and Pakistan, due to the heat itself as well as the poor harvest and a Glacial Lake Outburst Flood.

 Impact on agriculture

 During the 2022 food crises, India began taking steps to export more rice and wheat, in part to fill the gaps created by the Russian invasion of Ukraine.
 However, the heatwave caused increasing local prices and lower supply, issues also exacerbated by the war increasing fertilizer prices.
-The heat wave occurred mostly during the final weeks of the wheat growing season, killing the plants shortly before harvest.
+The heatwave occurred mostly during the final weeks of the wheat growing season, killing the plants shortly before harvest.

-The heatwave strongly impacted agriculture in India.
+The heatwave significantly impacted agriculture in India.
 At the same time early rainfall in India was 71% lower than the norm.
 In Punjab, the main crop producer in India, 15% of the harvest was lost and in some regions even 30%.

 The heatwave caused a reverse in policy by Indian government, from trying to import to address the crises, to halting exports.

 The heatwave has also severely impacted peach and apple harvests in Balochistan.